dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 Our next step is to extend the `render()` method to customize the widget's appearance.
 To accomplish this, we are going to need two children.
 One `<img>` tag to show the worker's portrait and a `<strong>` tag to display the worker's name.

-{% instruction 'Try and implement that using the URL `images/worker.jpg` and print the first and last names.
-If you need help, or want to check your solution, click the button below to see our solution.' %}
+{% instruction 'Try and implement that using the URL `images/worker.jpg` and print the first and last names.' %}

+If you need help, or want to check your solution, click the button below to see our solution.

 {% solution showsolution1 %}
 ```ts